Today is the first Feature Friday! Each week we will be featuring a guest and sharing their story on how they’re living life on their own terms.

 I wanted to pursue my passions and was fortunate enough that I had already bought a house and car, so I was ready to take the leap financially [into entrepreneurship].

-Who were some influencers in your decision to go out on your own?
+Who were some influencers in your decision to quit your job?

 There were so many other bloggers, authors, and online entrepreneurs, but here is a list of some bloggers that have shown me it’s possible with a ton of hard work: